-HOLOCAUST SURVIVOR'S CHANUKAH TEA 2013 by Elyse Warren (scroll down for Photos)
+HOLOCAUST SURVIVOR'S CHANUKAH LUNCHEON 2013 by Elyse Warren (scroll down for Photos)

-The Annual Survivor's Tea took place at Temple Sinai, Sarasota on Tuesday December 3rd 2013.
+The Annual Survivor's Luncheon took place at Temple Sinai, Sarasota on Tuesday December 3rd 2013.

 On Tuesday December 3rd, 2013 the 17th Annual Survivor's Chanukah Tea was held at Temple Sinai.
 The theme of this year's Tea was L'dor V'dor, generation to generation and was hosted by Ms. Betty Silberman.
 This theme was brilliantly expressed through Mrs. Helen Glaser's testimony about her experience as a hidden child and her current involvement in the community with Jewish Federation of Sarasota-Manatee.
 Mrs. Glaser expressed in her message the importance of fostering the Jewish community for future generations.
 This message was emphasized with a special tribute by Ms. Sierra VanSuch and a March of the Living Message by myself.
 Ms. VanSuch discussed her participation in the Remember Us: The Holocaust Bnai Mitzvah Project, The Righteous Conversations Project at Temple Beth Shalom and how it inspired her to bring Holocaust awareness to her school.